 The Auckland Unitary Plan maps identify sites and places of significance to Mana Whenua, which are included as an overlay.
-The identified sites and places of significance to Mana Whenua have both tangible and intangible cultural values in association with historic events, occupation and cultural activities.
+The sites have both tangible and intangible cultural values associated with historic events, occupation and cultural activities.
 This overlay is not an exhaustive schedule and mana whenua have knowledge of many other sites and places of significant value, including sites that need to be protected.

-Figure 17 shows the location of the sites and places of significance to Mana Whenua overlay in relation to the SAP area.
-In addition, Figure 17 also shows the marae locations as sourced from Te Puni Kokiri public GIS database, which contains tribal, urban, institutional, and historic marae of New Zealand.
-The Auckland Plan 2050 includes the Tangata Whenua webpage indicating several locations of historic Māori occupation, and its Map 14 Environment & Cultural Heritage shows areas which concentrate with items identified within the Cultural Heritage Inventory.
+Figure 17 shows the location of these sites as an overlay in relation to the SAP area.
+In addition, the figure also shows the marae locations as sourced from Te Puni Kokiri public GIS database, which contains tribal, urban, institutional, and historic marae of New Zealand.
+The Auckland Plan 2050 includes the Tangata Whenua webpage indicating several locations of historic Māori occupation, and its Map 14 Environment & Cultural Heritage shows areas with items identified within the Cultural Heritage Inventory.
 Both of these matters are also shown in Figure 17.

-Figure 17: Locations of marae and sites of significance or value to mana whenua
+Figure 17: Locations of marae and sites of significance of value to mana whenua